Sky Ala Moana East

 No analysis available

-I searched for indications of a hotel rental program or hotel pool.
-Multiple listings explicitly mention a hotel rental pool/program and owners placing units in the hotel pool or participating in the hotel program, so the building participates in a hotel rental pool.
+Public remarks repeatedly mention a hotel rental program/pool and owners placing units in the hotel pool when not in residence, indicating the building participates in a hotel rental pool program.
+This is true with high confidence.

 No analysis available